kibook/s1kd-tools/tools/s1kd-index/README.md

 `.indexflags` file
 ------------------

 This file specifies the list of indexable keywords for the project and their level.
-By default, the program will search for a file named `.indexflags` in the current directory, but any file can be specified using the -I option.
+By default, the program will search for a file named `.indexflags` in the current directory or parent directories, but any file can be specified using the -I option.

 Exmaple of `.indexflags` file format: